 Before Going Outside in the Winter

 When going outside, make sure your body is prepared for the temperature, the weather and the conditions of the ground.
-On extremely cold days, your body is working overtime to produce heat and your heart is doing majority of the work to get your blood flowing.
-To help your heart out and to warm up your muscles, engage in some light warm up exercises in the comfort of your home before going outside.
+On extremely cold days, your body is working overtime to produce heat and your heart is doing the majority of the work to get your blood flowing.
+To help your heart out and to warm up your muscles, engage in some light warm-up exercises in the comfort of your home before going outside.

-Light warm ups include anything from stretching to light cardio.
-An example of a great warm up exercise includes:
+Light warm-ups include anything from stretching to light cardio.
+An example of a great warm-up exercise includes:

 1) Light cardio for 10 minutes.
 This can mean walking around the house to get your heart rate up, doing jumping jacks or jogging in place.

 2) Leg stretches that focus on the calves and hamstrings.
 These two muscle areas are typically where we see the most strains and pulls in the winter.

 - To stretch out calves, stand in front of a wall, and bend one foot so that the toes are touching the wall but the heel is touching the floor—this gets a flex in your calves which stretches out the muscles.
 Hold the pose for 10-15 seconds and alternate to the other foot.

 - To stretch out hamstrings, stand with legs shoulder with apart and bend one knee behind, pulling the leg and foot to the back.
 Hold this position for 10-15 seconds and keep your balance.
 Switch and do the same with the other leg.
 You should feel a stretch in the front thigh area.

 3) Standing torso rotations to get your upper body moving.
 Stand with your feet shoulder-width apart and gently twist the upper body from side to side.
 Do this until your upper body feels loose.